pradumkr/StepLite/docs/README.md

-# Workflow Engine Documentation
+# StepLite Documentation

-Welcome to the Distributed Workflow Engine documentation.
-This system provides a robust, scalable workflow orchestration platform similar to AWS Step Functions.
+Welcome to the StepLite documentation.
+StepLite is a lightweight, distributed workflow engine inspired by AWS Step Functions, providing a simple yet powerful way to orchestrate complex business processes.

 ## Documentation Index